 I have chosen this mixed media because of its possibilities and transparency.
-No other medium gave me this freedom of having the combination of mixing painting with other mediums, and turn it into an sculpture .
+No other medium gave me this freedom of having both ,the possibility of using oils with other mediums, and turn it into an sculpture with transparencies.

 Latex, polyester ,resins, polymers , oils ,acrylics, rubbers have been a vehicle that I have been looking for to re-connect since long time.
 My first experience working with these mediums was in 1980.